WHERE IT ALL STARTED

 Who said small talk can’t lead to big things?

 Thirty-odd years ago, our founder, John Callaghan, struck up a conversation with a group of students on a flight.
 This chat sparked the idea to organize student volunteer trips to Jamaica and eventually Haiti, which is where we focus our efforts now.
-We have completed over 25 volunteer trips in Haiti, built schools and programs, helped families in need and provided support to communities.
+We have completed over 25 volunteer trips, including 17 in Haiti, built schools and programs, helped families in need and provided support to communities.

 Read the article below on how the small talk made an impact on thousands of lives.